-The Central Labor Council (CLC) Working Group brings together labor educators, researchers and unionists interested in promoting the work of central labor bodies and state federations.
+The State Federation and Central Labor Council (CLC) Working Group brings together labor educators, researchers and unionists interested in promoting the work of AFL-CIO central bodies.

 Check Out Our Research at https://uale.org/clc-resources

-To learn more about the working group, or to join, please contact Jason Kozlowski.
+To learn more about the working group, or to join, please contact David Reynolds.

 Get on our listserve by logging into the UALE site.
 Go to "Working Groups"> "Manage your membership" and then click on the box(es) for any you want to join, including ours.